neontapir/managertools-logging/README.md

 The `prompt` text is displayed at the beginning of the recording.

-Each element in the `elements_array` becomes a question that is asked of the user.
+Each element in the `elements` becomes a question that is asked of the user.
 This example shows two entries.
 In the `location` entry, the prompt is specified in the second argument, and the default value is the third.
 The `content` entry shows that the last two arguments are optional.